 71% of the population in the Democratic Republic of the Congo lives on less than 1 dollar (USD) per day.
-Continuous armed conflicts have caused an equally continuous rise in the price of basic food stuffs such as potatoes, flour, milk and even cassava, an essential product in local diets, making it very difficult to have a healthy diet.
+Continuous armed conflicts have caused an equally continuous rise in the price of basic foodstuffs such as potatoes, flour, milk, and even cassava, an essential product in local diets, making it very difficult to have a healthy diet.

 In this region, the opportunities to access primary education or vocational training are already very scarce for the general population as only 30% of children can go to school.
 Women and girls have less opportunities to study and, therefore, to develop personally and socially.
 The majority of them cannot read or write.
-Their situation does not improve when they grow up and in many cases women’s rights remain subject to her husband’s desires.
-In fact, in spite of the fact that women work in the fields, sell collected products and carry out a variety of tasks, such as collecting and distributing water, in few cases are they allowed to have a say in the management of the economic resources of their own families.
+Their situation does not improve when they grow up and become subject to male family members’ wishes.
+Despite working in the fields, selling products, and collecting water, women rarely have a say in their families’ resource management.

 Lastly, we are now working to ensure that, in the near future, they can market and sell this honey on their own.
 We have built warehouses where trucks from the capital can buy honey and other products so that, little by little, their harvests will meet a continuous demand.
 Right now, only one truck comes periodically, but with extra branding and marketing capacity in the city, many more will come to know these honey craftswomen and their quality product.

 It is early, but they are already starting to make and see big changes both in their incomes and in their families.
 Now their families listen to them and their social role is changing with the respect that they have gained through their work.
 They can help make decisions and they can begin to earn an income to invests in their future, that of their families and their communities.